Rinal-M/dfir_diaries.github.io/index.md

 layout: home
 ---

 Welcome to Malware Diaries!
-This portfolio is dedicated to documenting malware samples, walkthroughs, and other cybersecurity insights.
+This portfolio is dedicated to documenting different malware techniques, strategies, and other cybersecurity insights.